 If you’re looking to take charge of your heart health and overall wellbeing, exercise is one of the best ways.
-But as a chiropractor, I often see patients present to my practice demoralised after having acted to start improving their health, only to get an injury that prevents them from reaching that goal.

 It can take a lot of willpower and motivation to get into an exercise program, and the last thing you want is for a simple and avoidable injury to derail you.
 Whether you’re returning to exercise after an absence, or starting from scratch, here are some ideas to help you get into it safely.

 Starting to exercise again, even after a brief break, can be challenging.
 It is often frustrating, especially for those who have exercised a lot in the past, to acknowledge that your body and abilities have changed.
 One of the main causes of injury in exercise is beginning a new program too quickly.
 Instead, gauge your capabilities slowly and in a controlled manner, so you know your limits and your body can get used to activities it isn’t accustomed to.

 Start with your primary healthcare provider, who should clear you for exercise after any absence for medical reasons.
 Next, get a personal trainer or find a facility where someone can assess you and start you at the right level.
 They should also make sure your form is correct when doing exercises or using equipment.
 If, for example, you are starting Pilates, find out if you can have a one-on-one session and assessment first, so you know how to do the exercises properly and are aware of your limits.
 This may cost a bit extra in the beginning, but it will be more than worth it in the long run.